Board of Trustees Bios

 Ms. Brady has served as a middle school special education teacher and a special education coordinator.
 During her time as a classroom teacher, she was awarded Teacher of the Year.

 Kim and her husband Neil were married in 2002 and have two children, Scotty and Casey.
-Scotty is a Newman Smith High School trojan, and Casey is a Blalack Middle School bear.
+Scotty is a Newman Smith High School trojan, and Casey is a Creekview High School mustang.
 Since kindergarten, the Brady kids have thrived in CFBISD through academics, sports, and the fine arts.
-The Brady family are active members at Christ United Methodist Church in Farmers Branch.
+The Brady family are very active members at Christ United Methodist Church in Farmers Branch.

 Ileana Garza-Rojas